andreivo/CicadaProject/docs/pages/index.md

 For more details, see the section {% include doc.html name="Cicada Data Science" path="giii/giii-index" %}.

 <b>Not started yet.</b> You would like to collaborate with the project?
-Please contact us.
-For more details, contact our team in {% include doc.html name="About" path="../about" %}.
+Please contact our team in {% include doc.html name="About" path="../about" %}.

 # Our Team